aimms/how-to/Articles/689/689-nice-to-meet-you-pyaimms.rst

    :keywords: Python-Bridge, AIMMS, pyaimms, aimmspy, uv, Polars, DataFrame, data exchange, pyproject.toml, matrix transpose

 The Python-Bridge allows AIMMS applications to call Python code and exchange data with Python libraries.
-This how-to demonstrates a clean integration pattern: how to configure the bridge, manage dependencies, and exchange multi-dimensional identifiers between AIMMS and Python.
+This how-to demonstrates a clean integration pattern: **how to configure the bridge, manage dependencies, and exchange multi-dimensional identifiers between AIMMS and Python.**

 The example uses a simple matrix transpose to illustrate the integration steps rather than the Python logic itself.

 The Concept
 -------------

 #.
-Environment management
+Environment management:

     AIMMS uses ``uv`` to create and manage a project-specific Python environment automatically.

 #.
-Connection layer
+Connection layer:

     The ``aimmspy`` library provides a typed access to exposed AIMMS identifiers.

 #.
-Data exchange model
+Data exchange model:

-    Multi-dimensional identifiers are transferred as long-format DataFrames:
+    Multi-dimensional identifiers are transferred as long-format DataFrames where:

-    #.
-Each index becomes a column.
+    * Each index becomes a column.

-    #.
-The value column is named after the identifier.
+    * The value column is named after the identifier.

 Example: Demonstrating Data Exchange
 --------------------------------------------------

-Goal: Given a square matrix :math:`P(i,j)` in AIMMS, compute its transpose :math:`P^T(j,i)` using the Python library Polars.
+**Goal:** Given a square matrix :math:`P(i,j)` in AIMMS, compute its transpose :math:`P^T(j,i)` using the Python library ``Polars``.

 The matrix transpose is used only to illustrate how multi-dimensional data is transferred and manipulated in Python.